-A recent Lucidworks report surveyed retailers to investigate how e-commerce firms with over $100 million in revenue power site performance, including product discoverability, customer experience and personalization.
+A recent Lucidworks report surveyed retailers to investigate how ecommerce firms with over $100 million in revenue power site performance, including product discoverability, customer experience and personalization.
 In order to understand buyer intent, a considerable amount of tuning, tweaking, and data combing is required.
 Retailers are putting relentless pressure on themselves to construct the perfect consumer shopping experience, as they know customers will punish brands that fail to do so.
+But how does AI fit into the picture?

 Research indicated that customers that utilize search capabilities are prepared to make a purchase, but 80 percent of these searches fail due to the site relying on simple keyword search.
 Providing greater relevancy requires brands to analyze people’s search queries, and then optimizing synonym lists, business rules, ontologies, field weights and countless other aspects of their search configuration.